 A basket full of perfectly ripe Cabernet Sauvignon grapes harvested from a parcel in front of Haut Brion - 29 September 2015

-For me, 2015 here is very close to vintage 2005, when the latter was at the same stage of development. it's worth noticing that harvest at both properties took almost one month, from 9th September to 1st October for La Mission Haut Brion and 8th September to 5th October for Haut Brion.
+For me, 2015 here is very close to vintage 2005, when the latter was at the same stage of development.
+It's worth noticing that harvest at both properties took almost one month, from 9th September to 1st October for La Mission Haut Brion and 8th September to 5th October for Haut Brion.

 2015 Haut Brion - 50% Merlot, 42% Cabernet Sauvignon and 8% Cabernet Franc, alcohol level landed at 14.9%.
-This wine was similar to 2015 LMHB but with fatter tannin and with a slightly longer finish.
+This wine was similar to 2015 LMHB but had fatter tannin and a slightly longer finish.
 Incredibly aromatic nose, voluptuous on the palate, well-defined and precise.
 Great, great vintage we have here.
 Reminds a lot of the 2005 vintage.
 97p.

-Second wine of Haut Brion, 2015 Le Clarence de HB – had slightly more acidity than in La Chapelle de LMHB, otherwise the same style.
+The second wine of Haut Brion, 2015 Le Clarence de HB – had slightly more acidity than in La Chapelle de LMHB, otherwise the same style.
 90p.

-2015 La Mission Haut Brion white - (72% Semillon + 28% Sauvignon Blanc) was vibrant with excellent acidity and depth, with a fine aroma of apple, citrus and lemongrass complexity, balance, structure and length.
+2015 La Mission Haut Brion white - (72% Semillon + 28% Sauvignon Blanc) was vibrant with excellent acidity and depth, with a fine aroma of apple, citrus, and lemongrass complexity, balance, structure, and length.
 Impressive effort.
 95p.

-2015 Haut Brion white showed as splendidly as LMHB, and the only thing that put HB in front of LMHB was more intensity, depth and a long finish.
+2015 Haut Brion white showed as splendidly as LMHB, and the only thing that put HB in front of LMHB was more intensity, depth, and a long finish.
 96p.

 Les Carmes Haut Brion

-In the cellar, April 2016
+In the cellar of Les Carmes Haut Brion, April 2016

-At the end of our visit, we were treated to 56 years old Les Carmes Haut Brion, 1960 vintage, which was pretty wine, still going fine, with an unmistakable connection to flavours of the soil found in other vintages and also 2015.
+At the end of our visit, we were treated to 56 years old Les Carmes Haut Brion, 1960 vintage, which was pretty wine, still going fine, with an unmistakable connection to flavors of the soil found in other vintages and also 2015.
 Delicacy.

 Thunevin